About the Writer:

 David Maddox

 David loves urban spaces and nature.
 He loves creativity and collaboration.
 He loves theatre and music.
 In his life and work he has practiced in all of these as, in various moments, a scientist, a climate change researcher, a land steward, an ecological practitioner, composer, a playwright, a musician, an actor, and a theatre director.
+David's dad told him once that he needed a back up plan, something to "fall back on".
+So he bought a tuba.

 David Maddox

 Much of what we encounter as creative graffiti is whimsical.
 I am not talking about tagging here, but rather the story oriented graffiti exemplified by artists such as Banksy.
 Think, for example, a masked protester hurling … flowers (Bansy’s Love is in the Air).
 Love is in the Air juxtaposes rebellion and tenderness.
-It challenges perceptions by melding a violent act with a peaceful gesture, urging us to imaging alternatives.
+It challenges perceptions by melding a violent act with a peaceful gesture, urging us to imagine alternatives.
 The unexpected image of a protester throwing flowers provokes thought about love, resistance, and societal change, inspiring us to reconsider our approach to power, protest, and hope.

 TNOC started The Nature of Graffiti a few years ago to explore such juxtapositions in the context of nature.
 It is a gallery of nature-themed graffiti around the world, and there is a lot of it.
 Cape Town, Bogotá, and Calí are full of it.
 Other cities, too.
 Painted birds on walls.
 Chimeras of zebras with human heads.
 Scenes of people gathering food.
 Messages of environmental and social protest (“Belo Monte de mentiras“, referencing an Amazon watershed dam that has disrupted nature and communities).
 Funny juxtapositions.